 In this course, students will engage in an overview of the world of theatre through the study of theatre history, dramatic literature and the practical application of theatre skills to a real life situation.
 Emphasis is on theatre as an important aspect of our culture both historically and in the present day.
-Through the study of theatre history and the literature that defines the major eras of theatrical history, students will improve their understanding of how culture evolved from pre-historical times to the modern day.
-This knowledge will be put to practical use in the form of readings from selected works, observing theatrical performances and becoming actively involved in a theatre event-either at the College, at another theatre or in the community.
-Students will gain confidence in their abilities to be part of a performing arts event as well as an appreciation for the importance of culture in our daily lives.
+Through the study of theatre history and the literature that defines the major eras of theatrical history, students will improve their understanding of how culture has evolved to the society of modern day.
+This knowledge will be put to practical use in the form of readings from selected works, observing theatrical performances and becoming actively involved in a theatre event-either at the college, at another theatre or in the community.
+Students will gain confidence in their abilities to be a part of a performing arts event as well as an appreciation for the importance of culture in our daily lives.
 Prerequisite: ENGN101

-HUMN130 Music Composition
+HUMN130 Music Composition 3 Credits